pSpaces/dotSpace/README.md

 # dotSpace #
-Please go to dotSpace's [wiki page](https://github.com/pSpaces/dotSpace/wiki) for an in depth documentation.
+Please go to dotSpace's [wiki page](https://github.com/pSpaces/dotSpace/wiki) for an overview of the framework.